Frequently Asked Questions

 • Yes!
 Course registration doubles as membership, meaning you get access to all of the membership perks.

 • Upon signing up for membership (or taking a program), your email will be added to our membership newsletter, which includes links to membership exclusive perks, such as Parasha Study, online programs, and in-person programs.
 These links are not shared on our website or social media.
+Upon signing up for membership as a JOC you will be reached out to a staff member to have a one on one and introduce you to Ammud.

 If you are a member and not receiving our newsletter, please email us at team@ammud.org.
+Please also log into the membership portal to update your information as needed.

 • Once you become a member or register for a program, you may need to confirm your email subscription on the Member Portal in order to receive our email updates, which includes our newsletter and reminders for our weekly Parasha Study sessions.
 Please email team@ammud.org with any questions on receiving our newsletters.